croaky/homebrewing/batches/2-belgian-farmhouse-ipa.md

 [hydrometer]: ../hydrometer.md

 Pour the yeast onto the surface of the beer.
-Do not stir.
 Snap on the lid.
+Rock the fermenter to aerate the wort.

 Fill airlock with small amount of clean water.
 Insert the rubber stopper and airlock.

-Rock the fermenter to aerate the wort.

 Move fermenter to dark place where temperatures stay between 65-75 degrees F.